 Watford responded with a well-taken penalty, but Wallis increased the pressure with his second try of the game with a brilliant run from the half way line following some clever play from Letch, who also dispatched the conversion.

-As the hosts' heads dropped Royston upped the tempo and as a result Watford gave away a number of penalties.
-One of which resulted with hooker Jason Shackleton's quick tap and run being illegally impeded by a home forward, with the referee having no hesitation in awarding a penalty try with Letch again doing the business in front of the posts to give The Crows a deserved lead.
+Watford gave away a number of penalties.
+From one of these hooker Jason Shackleton was illegally impeded, and the referee had no hesitation in awarding a penalty try, which Letch converted to give The Crows a deserved lead.

-With seconds left Royston were awarded another penalty deep in the Watford half and again Letch was on hand to slot the ball home to take the score to an impressive 21-29.
+With seconds left Royston were awarded another penalty deep in the Watford half and again Letch was on hand to slot the ball over.